Policy Targeting under Network Interference: Derivations

-\begin{defn} \textit{For a given matrix $A \in \mathcal{A}$, we define $A_n^2(A) \in \mathcal{A}_n$ the adjacency matrix where each row corresponds to a unit $i \in \{1, ..., n\}$ and where two of such units are connected if they are neighbor or they share one first or second degree neighbor.
-Similarly $A_n^M(A)$ is the adjacency matrix obtained after connecting such units sharing common neighbors up to $Mth$ degree. } \end{defn}
+\begin{defn} For a given matrix $A \in \mathcal{A}_n$, I define $A^2 \in \mathcal{A}_n$ the adjacency matrix such that $A_{i,j} = 1$ if $(i,j)$ are either neighbors or they share at least a common neighbor.
+Similarly $A^M(A)$ is the adjacency matrix obtained after connecting units sharing common neighbors up to $M^{th}$ degree; $N_{i,M}$ is the set of neighbors of individual $i$ for an adjacency matrix $A^M$. \end{defn}

-Given $A$, the matrix $A_n^2(A)$ is a deterministic function of the population adjacency matrix $A$.
-Under random network formation, such matrices are random, and their distribution depends on the distribution of $A$.
-For notational convenience, throughout our discussion, we will suppress the dependence on $A$ whenever clear from the context.
-The proper cover of $A_n^2$ is defined as $\mathcal{C}_n^2 = \{\mathcal{C}_n^2(j)\}$ with chromatic number $\chi(A_n^2)$.
-Similarly $\mathcal{C}_n^M = \{\mathcal{C}_n^M(j)\}$ with chromatic number $\chi(A_n^M)$ corresponds to the M-degree case.